milesj/rut/docs/api/element.md

 ## `dispatch()`

-> dispatch(name: EventType, event?: React.SyntheticEvent, options?: DispatchOptions): void
+> dispatch(name: EventType, event?: React.SyntheticEvent | EventOptions, options?: DispatchOptions):

-> dispatch(name: EventType, event?: EventOptions, options?: DispatchOptions): void
+> this

 Dispatch an event for the defined event handler.
 Accepts a `SyntheticEvent`, an event options object, or nothing (will create an event behind the scenes).
 To ease integration, Rut provides a